Kartaverse/Reactor-Anywhere/README.md

 A special Reactor Anywhere compatible version of the "KickAss Shaderz for iPad" atom package is also being prepared.
 This will help to bring the classic "[KAS shaders](https://kartaverse.github.io/Reactor-Docs/#/com.wesuckless.KickAssShaderZ?id=kickass-shaderz)" over to tablet-based artists.
 It will even support the "Resolve Studio for iPad" (WIP) Fusion page environment.

-## What Atom Content Will Reactor Anywhere Support Initially
+## What Atom Content Will Reactor Anywhere Support Initially?

 The new JSON-based Reactor atom package will allow you install file formats like: